 PUBG Buildings not Loading Xbox – Fix

 It’s not only PC gamers who are having issues with PUBG rendering when landing and PUBG map loading slow.
-XBOX players too are experiencing PUBG Textures not Loading issue.
+XBOX players to are experiencing PUBG Textures not Loading issue.
 Since it is a console, you can do only a few things to fix this problem.
-The following fixes will surely solve PUBG textures not loading issue:
+The following fixes will surely solve the PUBG textures not loading issue:

 1. Free up Hard Disk space on Xbox – PUBG Buildings Not Loading Fix

 Sometimes this error occurs due to low disk space on your hard drive.
 Go to ‘My Games & Apps‘ from your home screen to check your Xbox One console’s current hard drive space.
 You will see details of the storage space of the internal hard drive on the left side of the screen.
 If you see your Xbox space getting low, delete some stuff that’s not used anymore.
-It will surely fix PUBG buildings not loading Xbox issue.
+It will surely fix the PUBG buildings not loading Xbox issue.

 2. Lower Xbox Display Resolution – PUBG Buildings Not Loading Fix

 PUBG is an advanced game with good graphics and a huge size of 30 GB.
 That could be a fix for buildings not loading in PUBG.
 You can lower your Xbox resolution from here: